 Ece 629 Projects in Electronic Circuits and Systems (3)

 Supervised projects in Electronic Circuits and Systems.
 Students investigate the state-of-the-art in Electronic Circuits and Systems through the study of current publications, class discussions, student presentations, and a major project.
 Prerequisites: Students must have completed at least 3 courses in the Electronic Circuits and Systems Concentration Area of the Department of Electrical and Computer Engineering.

-Supervised projects in Computer Engineering.
-Students investigate the state-of-the-art in Computer Engineering through the study of current publications, class discussions, student presentations, and a major project.
-Prerequisites: Students must have completed at least 3 courses in the Computer Engineering Concentration Area of the Department of Electrical and Computer Engineering.
+Supervised projects in Control and Computing Systems.
+Students investigate the state-of-the-art in Control and Computing Systems through the study of current publications, class discussions, student presentations, and a major project.
+Prerequisites: Students must have completed at least 3 courses in the Control and Computing Systems Concentration Area of the Department of Electrical and Computer Engineering.

 Ece 660 Topics in Electrical and Computer Engineering (3)

 This course will explore current emerging technologies and related technical management practices on a global basis.
 The content of this course will vary from semester to semester.
 Each offering will cover an advanced engineering topic in Electrical and Computer Engineering.
 May be repeated for credit when content varies.
 Prerequisite: Permission of Instructor.

 An introduction to the fundamentals of statistical pattern recognitions.
 Bayesian decision theory.
 Maximum likelihood and Bayesian parameter estimation.
 Nonparametric techniques.
 Linear discriminant functions.
 Multilayer neural networks.
 Stochastic methods.
 Nonmetric methods.
 Algorithm-independent machine learning.
 Unsupervised learning and clustering.
 Big data classification.
 Prerequisites: Ece 571 Probability and Random Processes.